matijakrajnik/toptal_task/README.md

 Prepare environment:

-TO run tests you will need to open config/application.yml file and edit it with valid username and password.
+To run tests you will need to open config/application.yml file and edit it with valid username and password.
 SITE needs to remain in same format, just replace <user> and <password> with credentials for basic HTTP authentication.
 For EMAIL and PASSWORD sections you need to set valid account credentials for login.
 In BROWSER_LABEL section you can set desired browser (if left empty default will be Firefox).
 TIMEOUT is maximum number of seconds to wait for elements on page to become visible.

 ## Runing tests

 To run a single test enter `cucumber features/job_creation.feature`.

+## Pairwise testing

+In config/inputs.yml file are some possible values for set of variables.
+You can add new variables or delete them.
+Also you can add new values or delete them.
+After updating config/inputs.yml file you need to generate a new table with all pairs again.
+To do that run

+    pairwise config/inputs.yml

+Replace existing table in features/job_creation.feature with a new one.